B.A., Mary Washington College; M.A., University of Maine; Ph.D., Queen’s University

 firstname.lastname@example.org; Monroe 312.

 Stephen Hanna’s teaching and research interests include critical cartography and GIS, and the interactions of race and memory in the production of tourism destinations.
 He teaches courses in globalization, cultural landscapes, as well as undergraduate and graduate courses in cartography and geovisualization.
-Current CV (PDF Format)
+Current CV (PDF Format).
+Winner of the 2016 Waple Faculty Professional Achievement Award.

 B.A., Catholic University of Peru-PUCP; M.A., University of Miami; Ph.D., Clark University